Hear Me Out Blog

 It’s the time of year when things are starting to wrap up.
 As we enter spring IEP and transition meetings, I’m noticing a new trend—an unusual number of requests from parents for Extended School Year (ESY) academic summer support services.

-This blog is a unique forum for itinerant teachers of the deaf to share their experiences as they grow as professionals!
+The Hear Me Out blog provides unique resources for students who are deaf or hard of hearing.
+It's a forum for itinerant teachers of the deaf to share their experiences as they grow as professionals!
 It is produced by Clarke's Mainstream Services team as part of our mission to support children with hearing loss and the professionals who serve them.

 About the Hear Me Out Blog